Becka Mckiness

 What time should I get ready?

-I ideally would like at least 2 hours for full bride getting ready photos, and around an hour for the groom.
+Ideally I would like 1.5- 2 hours for full bride getting ready coverage, and around an hour for the groom.
 Full getting ready shots includes detail shots (dress, tie, shoes, cufflinks, jewelry, ect), getting dressed, window portraits, and candids.
 Depending on the timeline we can potentially add a first look with a parent.
 Some couples just want a little bit of getting ready.
 In that case I would not capture shots of the details and most likely start when you are already dressed and ready.
 We would then stage some getting ready shots when I arrive.
 The amount of time spent on getting ready can vary depending on what you would like captured.
 If there is no second shooter and you are getting ready at separate locations I may need extra time.
 I typically arrive when hair and makeup is almost done for the bride.
-You will want to have at least 1 hour from after hair and makeup is done for getting ready.
+You will want to have at least 1 hour from after hair and makeup is done for getting ready and photos.
 This includes everyone getting dressed, putting on jewelry and shoes, and all of the photo coverage of doing so.
 For the groom I arrive after him and his groomsmen have their pants and shirts on.
 I will capture putting on shoes, tie, cufflink, ect.
+If we are trying to save time in the timeline I can also capture this after everyone is completely dressed.

 Pro Tip!
 Make sure to coordinate bouquets and boutonnières to arrive at the getting ready location.
 Make sure to let any family members know to plan to be dressed and ready around the same time you will be getting dressed.

 Please make sure to steam the dress the night before the wedding.
-It is shocking how long things like this can take and set the timeline back.
+Things like this can take far longer than expected and really set the timeline back.

 What happens after cocktail hour?